 Heroin is an opioid.
-Like all opioids, the drug causes constipation.
+Like all opioid addictions, abusing heroin causes constipation.
 In the grand scheme of things, many people think constipation is a mere inconvenience.
 Long-term heroin users, however, know that chronic constipation can be extremely severe.

 2. Skin Infections and Abscesses

 Heroin consumption occurs in a number of ways.
 For example, injecting heroin is the most common, especially among chronic users.
-Unfortunately, injecting heroin into the skin can lead to a number of unpleasant, worrying side effects.
+Unfortunately, injecting heroin into the skin can lead to several unpleasant, worrying side effects.

-For example, inflammation often occurs around injection spots.
-They might get red and itchy, and, thus, become open wounds that are at risk for infection.
+For example, inflammation often occurs around injection sites.
+They might get red and itchy and, thus, become open wounds at risk for infection.
 These can become severe, turning into serious abscesses.

 Heroin can also cause itching under the skin.
 Some users report feelings of bugs under the skin.
 They will try to relieve the itching, but doing so breaks open the skin and spreads infection even more.

 One of the greatest risks of heroin use is overdose potential.
 Overall, there’s no safe method of heroin consumption.
 Virtually every batch is different, and they all vary in terms of ingredients and potency.
-Every time a person uses heroin, there’s a chance it could be the result of an overdose.
+Every time a person uses heroin, there’s a chance it could result in an overdose.

 A heroin overdose can be severe.
 In some cases, use causes slow or labored breathing.
-Or worse, the drug can actually stop breathing altogether and lead to death.
+Or worse, the drug stops breathing altogether and leads to death.
 Identifying an overdose is possible if the user nods off and becomes unconscious.
 Blue lips or fingernails are signs of lack of oxygen as well.

-These effects of heroin are devastating.
+The consequences of heroin addiction are devastating.
 However, you don’t have to live with them any longer.
 At San Antonio Recovery Center in Texas, help is always available on your journey to recovery.
-Call 866-957-7885 and start living the life you deserve today.
+Contact us at 866.957.7885 and start living the life you deserve today.